efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **MiguelJoker** says:

-Geargianos will be very strong in XYZ, Karakuris are a very strong Synchro deck so its missing support and Fabled is also a potential strong Synchro deck.
+Geargianos will be very strong in Xyz, Karakuris are a very strong Synchro deck so its missing support and Fabled is also a potential strong Synchro deck.
 So I feel this box has a lot of future potential because it has many diferent archetypes.
 But for the actual meta I don't see any major impact card.

 **Kaki** says: